MerelMoehn/metaminded/README.md

 ## Technologies Used
 **Languages Used**
-HTML5
+* HTML5
-CSS
+* CSS

 ## Frameworks, Libraries & Programs Used
-Hover.css:
+* Hover.css: I used hover to give the user feedback when hovering over the menu items and buttons.
-Google Fonts
+* Google Fonts: I used Google Fonts to include two types of fonts: Playfair Display and Sources Sans Pro.
-Font Awesome
+* Font Awesome: I used Font Awesome for icons which are used on the Metaverse Characteristic section on index.html.
-Git
+* Git:
-GitHub
+* GitHub:
-UnSplash.io
+* UnSplash.io: I used Unsplash.io as image library.
+All images are from the artis Mo.

 ## Testing
 The W3C Markup Vallidator and W3C CCS Validator Services were used to validate every page of the project to ensure there were no syntax errors in the project.